 3. Lynch, N. A. : Distributed Algorithms.
 Elsevier, 2009.
 ISBN 8181479645.

 4. Tel, G. : Introduction to Distributed Algorithms.
 Cambridge University Press, 2001.
 ISBN 0521794838.

 5. Wan Fokkink : Distributed Algorithms: An Intuitive Approach (2nd Edition).
 MIT Press, 2018.
 ISBN 0262037661.

 Tue Wed ThuroomT9:344

 NBFIT síťová učebna

 - The course is a part of the following study plans:

-- Master branch Computer Systems and Networks, in Czech, 2016-2019 (compulsory course of the specialization)
+- Master specialization Computer Systems and Networks, in English, 2021 (PS)